Stochastic modelling for statistical applications

 Sommario del corso

-The course introduces to the theory of Markov chains, in discrete and continuous time, and Lévy processes.
-These are nowadays considered essential probabilistic instruments which should be part of a modern statistician's toolbox.
-As an illustrative application, some time will be devoted to introduce the basics of Markov chain Monte Carlo methods, with a few examples of the most widely used algorithms.
+The course introduces to the theory of Markov chains, in discrete and continuous time, and Lévy processes, considered essential probabilistic instruments which should be part of a modern statistician's toolbox.
+As an illustrative application, some time will be devoted to introduce the basics of Markov chain Monte Carlo simulation methods, with a few examples of the most widely used algorithms.

-A module of the course, included in the overall courseload, will be taught by visiting professor Paul Jenkins (University of Warwick, UK) on Simulation and inference in population genetics (cf. International visiting professors).
+A module of the course, included in the overall courseload, will be taught by visiting professor Samuel Livingstone (University College London, UK) on Monte Carlo methods for statistical inference (cf. International visiting professors).

 Results of learning outcomes